ManarMohammed1/Data-Job-Market-Analysis-2023-/README.md

 # Overview

-Welcome to my analysis of the data job market, with a focus on trends and skills.
-This project, which was created to better understand the current landscape of the data industry, delves into the top job roles, geographical demand, and the most sought-after skills and their corresponding salaries.
+Welcome to my analysis of the data job market.
+This project explores the 2023 data job market to uncover key trends in roles, skills, and salaries.
+Using a dataset of job postings sourced from [Luke Barousse's Python Course](https://lukebarousse.com/python), the analysis highlights the most in-demand positions, regional demand variations, and essential skills driving the industry.

-The analysis is based on a dataset of job postings in 2023.

-The data sourced from [Luke Barousse's Python Course](https://lukebarousse.com/python) which provides a foundation for my analysis, containing detailed information on job titles, salaries, locations, and essential skills.
-Through a series of Python scripts, I explore key questions such as the most demanded skills, job posting trends, and the intersection of demand and salary to identify optimal skills for data scientists.
+By applying Python-based analysis, I address questions such as which skills are most sought after, how job demand is distributed geographically, and which skills combine both high demand and competitive salaries — offering insights for aspiring and current data professionals.

+# Dataset
+- **Source:** The dataset comes from [Luke Barousse's Python Course](https://lukebarousse.com/python).
+- **Year:** 2023.
+- **Size:** 785741 Row with 17 Columns.
+- **Main Columns in my analysis:**
+  - `job_title_short`.
+  - `job_posted_date`.
+  - `job_country`.
+  - `salary_year_avg`.
+  - `company_name`.
+  - `job_skills`.
+  - `job_type_skills`.

 # The Questions